MicrosoftDocs/cpp-docs/docs/vs-2015/mfc/reference/clistctrl-class.md

  Index of the item's image, or `I_IMAGECALLBACK` if the item is a callback item.
 For information on callback items, see [CListCtrl::GetCallbackMask](#clistctrl__getcallbackmask).

  `nMask`
  The `nMask` parameter specifies which item attributes passed as parameters are valid.
-It can be one or more of the mask values described in [LVITEM Structure](http://msdn.microsoft.com/library/windows/desktop/bb774760) in the [!INCLUDE[winSDK](../Token/winSDK_md.md)].
+It can be one or more of the mask values described in [LVITEM Structure](http://msdn.microsoft.com/library/windows/desktop/bb774760) in the Windows SDK.
 The valid values can be combined with the bitwise OR operator.

  `nState`
  Indicates the item's state, state image, and overlay image.
-See the [!INCLUDE[winSDK](../Token/winSDK_md.md)] topics [LVITEM Structure](http://msdn.microsoft.com/library/windows/desktop/bb774760) for more information and [List-View Item States](http://msdn.microsoft.com/library/windows/desktop/bb774733) for a list of valid flags.
+See the Windows SDK topics [LVITEM Structure](http://msdn.microsoft.com/library/windows/desktop/bb774760) for more information and [List-View Item States](http://msdn.microsoft.com/library/windows/desktop/bb774733) for a list of valid flags.

  `nStateMask`
  Indicates which bits of the state member will be retrieved or modified.
-See [LVITEM Structure](http://msdn.microsoft.com/library/windows/desktop/bb774760) in the [!INCLUDE[winSDK](../Token/winSDK_md.md)] for more information.
+See [LVITEM Structure](http://msdn.microsoft.com/library/windows/desktop/bb774760) in the Windows SDK for more information.

  `lParam`
  A 32-bit application-specific value associated with the item.
 If this parameter is specified, you must set the `nMask` attribute `LVIF_PARAM`.